Lianjiang County

 Lianjiang (連江 (连江, Liánjiāng, Lien²-chiang¹); BUC: Lièng-gŏng) is a county on the eastern coast in Fuzhou prefecture-level city, the provincial capital of Fujian Province, China.
-Most of the county is administered by the People's Republic of China (PRC), while a number of outlying islands, collectively referred to as the Matsu Islands, are administered as Lienchiang County (same Chinese character name in traditional Chinese characters and referred to using Wade–Giles romanization) by the Republic of China (ROC) (now based in Taiwan) ever since their return to ROC control after Japanese occupation in World War II.
+Most of the county is administered by the People's Republic of China (PRC), while a number of outlying islands, collectively referred to as the Matsu Islands, are administered as Lienchiang County (referred to using Wade–Giles romanization) by the Republic of China (ROC) ever since the end of its occupation by Japan in World War II.

 History

 Lianjiang, in 282, during the Jin dynasty, was Wenma, named after a shipyard there, Wensha Ship-hamlet (溫麻船屯).
 It was incorporated into Min Prefecture (閩縣) in 607, during the Sui dynasty.

 Wenma was changed to the present name and made its own county in 623, during the Tang dynasty, when Baisha (白沙) or Fusha (伏沙) of Aojiang was the capital of Lianjiang County.
 The capital was changed to Fengcheng as today in 742.

 After the Republic of China was established, Lianjiang switched back and forth numerous times between two special regions: